comprna/R2Dtool/README.md

 Optional arguments:
 - The flag "-c [method]" can be used to change the strategy used for displaying confidence intervals between loess (default) or binoial confidence intervals (-c "binom")
 - The flag "-o [/path/to/table.tsv]" can be used to save the aggregated metacodon data as a tab-separated file
+- The flag "-r" reverses the focus of the plot, so that codons are centered at x = 0 and feature abundance is shown around junctions, rather than vice-versa.
+See example *metajunction* plots above for more information.

 ```
 **Plot** the **metajunction** distribution of RNA features: